aws-samples/baseline-environment-on-aws/usecases/base-ct-guest/README.md

 const logGroupName = 'aws-controltower/CloudTrailLogs';
 ```

+Please check if `aws-controltower/CloudTrailLogs` LogGroup exists in your GuestAccount.

 ### CASE2: Create a new resource on the guest account

 You uncomment the import statement on line 6 of `blea-base-ct-guest.ts` and the code on lines 58 and 59, and comment out the code on line 51.